Biden to visit Israel as Gaza war deepens humanitarian crisis

 CLASHES IN ISRAEL'S NORTH

-Biden's trip is a rare and risky move, showing American backing for Netanyahu as the U.S. tries to avert a broader regional war involving Iran, its Lebanese ally Hezbollah and Syria.
+Mr Biden's trip is a rare and risky move, showing American backing for Mr Netanyahu as the US tries to avert a broader regional war involving Iran, its Lebanese ally Hezbollah and Syria.

 On Tuesday, the Israeli military said it had killed four people who had tried to cross the border fence to plant explosives.
-Israel ordered the evacuation on Monday of 28 of its villages in a 2-km-deep (1.2-mile) zone near the Lebanese border.
+Israel ordered the evacuation on Monday of 28 of its villages in a 2km-deep zone near the Lebanese border.

 Iran has celebrated the Hamas attacks on Israel, though it denies being behind them.
 Iranian Foreign Minister Hossein Amirabdollahian told state TV that Israel would not be allowed to act in Gaza without consequences, warning of "preemptive action" in the coming hours.

-Netanyahu told parliament on Monday he had "a message for Iran and Hezbollah: don't test us in the north.
+Mr Netanyahu told parliament on Monday he had "a message for Iran and Hezbollah: Don't test us in the north.
 Don't make the same mistake you once made.
 Because today the price you will pay will be much heavier."

 As Israel masses troops on Gaza's border, it has told more than a million people in the northern half of the enclave to flee to the southern half for their safety.
 Hamas has told them to stay put.